sxiang-git/CIMD/README.md

 -- Obstructive Sleep Apnea (OSA) Device

 Through this open-source project, I'd like to share my experience of fulfilling the requirements by "Cybersecurity in Medical Devices: Quality System Considerations and Content of Premarket Submissions, Guidance for Industry and Food and Drug Administration Staff".
-Work instructions and example are provided in the process.
+Work instructions, templated and example are provided in the project.